tyde-workshop/tyde-workshop.github.io/index.md

 ## Steering committee

-The TyDe Workshop Steering Committee comprises three pairs of the previous TyDe Workshop co-chairs and three appointed members-at-large.
+The TyDe Workshop Steering Committee comprises three pairs of TyDe Workshop co-chairs and three appointed members-at-large.

 Each year, shortly after the date of the TyDe Workshop, the Steering Committee appoints two co-chairs for the next TyDe Workshop.
 The steering committee additionally appoints a new member-at-large to succeed the currently longest serving member-at-large.
-The co-chairs of the most recent TyDe Workshop and the member-at-large then join the Steering Committee, while the longest serving former co-chairs and member-at-large step down.
+The newly appointed co-chairs and the member-at-large then join the Steering Committee, while the longest serving former co-chairs and member-at-large step down.

 The chair of the Steering Committee is one of the two longest serving co-chairs.